robbeykaaso/rea2/docs/storage/stgData.md

 # Abstract
-a container of the API interface for storage, it inherits from QString and it self is the path
+the container of the API interface for storage, it inherits from QString and it self is the path

 # Sample
 ```